dsalcido-ucsd/dSalcidoSparkProject/README.md

 This project builds an end-to-end large-scale pipeline for news recommendation click-through-rate (CTR) prediction using the EB-NeRD dataset, with a focus on the cold-start problem for newly published content.
 Using PySpark on SDSC Expanse (16 CPUs, 128 GB), we transform ~38M impression logs into hundreds of millions of (user, article) candidate pairs, engineer time-aware features to prevent label leakage, and train four distributed tree ensemble models across two milestones.

-**Milestone 3** covers full preprocessing and three Spark MLlib models (Random Forest + 2 GBT variants). **Milestone 4** applies PCA dimensionality reduction to the feature space, investigates explained variance and component structure, and trains a GBT model on the reduced representation — then compares it to the full-feature baseline.
+**Milestone 3** covers full preprocessing and three Spark MLlib models (Random Forest + 2 GBT variants). **Milestone 4** applies PCA dimensionality reduction to the feature space, investigates explained variance and component structure, and trains a GBT model on the reduced representation, comparing it to the full-feature baseline.

 Key findings:
-- GBT tuned on full features achieves **val AUC-ROC 0.6749** — the best result across all four models
+- GBT tuned on full features achieves **val AUC-ROC 0.6749**, the best result across all four models
-- `rolling_popularity_24h` (24h rolling impression count) dominates all models with **0.32 feature importance** — trending articles beat content quality signals
+- `rolling_popularity_24h` (24h rolling impression count) dominates all models with **0.32 feature importance**; trending articles beat content quality signals
 - 87.8% of test items are cold (no prior engagement); cold articles show **~0.02 lower AUC** than warm articles
 - PCA at 95% explained variance preserves most label signal; the GBT-PCA model achieves comparable val AUC with a smaller, decorrelated feature space
-- PC1 captures the "article engagement" axis (inviews, pageviews, rolling popularity); PC2 captures "user engagement depth" (history length, read time, scroll depth) — cold articles cluster at the low-PC1 extreme, confirming the cold-start problem is a feature-space separability issue
+- PC1 captures the "article engagement" axis (inviews, pageviews, rolling popularity); PC2 captures "user engagement depth" (history length, read time, scroll depth).
+Cold articles cluster at the low-PC1 extreme, confirming the cold-start problem is a feature-space separability issue

 ---

 ## Dataset

-**EB-NeRD (Ekstra Bladet News Recommendation Dataset)** — large-scale public dataset from the RecSys Challenge 2024.
+**EB-NeRD (Ekstra Bladet News Recommendation Dataset)** is a large-scale public dataset from the RecSys Challenge 2024.

 | Property | Value |
 |---|---|